Tyler Perry: Tyler Perry Studios

 In 2015, Perry acquired the 330 acre former military base Fort McPherson located in Atlanta, which he converted to studios.
 The studios were used to film the HBO Films/OWN film version of The Immortal Life of Henrietta Lacks, and later for the television series The Walking Dead.
 50000 sqft of the site are dedicated to standing permanent sets, including a replica of a luxury-hotel lobby, a White House replica, a 16000 sqft mansion, a mock cheap hotel, a trailer-park set, and a real 1950s-style diner that was relocated from a town 100 mi away.
 It also hosts 12 sound stages named after highly accomplished African Americans in the entertainment industry.
 The blockbuster Marvel film, Black Panther, was the first to be filmed on one of the new stages at Tyler Perry Studios as announced personally by Perry on his Instagram account on February 19, 2018.

 Tyler Perry Studios is one of the largest film studios in the United States, and it established Perry as the second African American to own a major film studio outright, after Tim and Daphne Reid.

 ViacomCBS

 On June 14, 2017, Perry signed a long-term deal with Viacom (now ViacomCBS) for 90 episodes/year of original drama and comedy series.
 Viacom will also have distribution rights to short video content and a first look at film concepts (the first film from this deal was Nobody’s Fool).
 The TV deal began fall 2019 with The Oval, Sistas and BET+ (a brand new streaming service) premiering with strong ratings for BET.

 Amazon Prime

-On November 5, 2025, Perry's comedy series Tyler Perry's Finding Joy will debut on Amazon Prime.
+On November 5, 2025, Perry's comedy series Tyler Perry's Finding Joy debuted on Amazon Prime.